JetBrains/intellij-sdk-docs/basic_topics/plugin_structure/plugin_components.md

 #### Quick creation of application components

 *IntelliJ IDEA* suggests a simplified way of creating application components, with all the required infrastructure.
-The IDEA interface will help you declare the application component's implementation class and automatically makes appropriate changes to the ```<application-components>``` section of the *plugin.xml* file.
+The IntelliJ interface will help you declare the application component's implementation class and automatically makes appropriate changes to the ```<application-components>``` section of the *plugin.xml* file.

 **To create and register an application component:**